antixenoinitiative/axiwiki/recommended-controls.md

 Our recommended third party alternative is the open-source software [Joystick Gremlin](https://whitemagic.github.io/JoystickGremlin/download.html), together with [vJoy](https://sourceforge.net/projects/vjoystick/).

 1. Setup vJoy.
 Your device inputs will be mapped to virtual device inputs.
 2. Setup Joystick Gremlin.
-Select the vJoy virtual inputs and make  response curves for your virtual axis.
+Select the vJoy virtual inputs and make  response curves for the virtual axis you want to modify.
-3. Bind the newly setup virtual axis inputs in your Elite Dangerous Settings.
-Use the Input Repeater option within Joystick Gremlin to let Elite detect the virtual inputs seperately.
-Elite will detect both your analogue and virtual inputs otherwise.
+3. Bind the newly setup virtual axis-inputs inside your Elite Dangerous settings.
+Use the Input Repeater option within Joystick Gremlin and let Elite detect the virtual inputs repeated after your analogue inputs seperately, during the re-binding process.
+After binding the virtual axis in-game you can turn off the Input Repeater.

 # Fire Groups & Binds